orion-project/beam-inspector/bin/help/overlays.md

 Edits to the file will only take effect after reloading the crosshairs via the `[Overlays ► Load From File…]` menu command.

+Interactive edits to the crosshairs done in the edit mode are not saved into the file automatically until it is reexported via the `[Overlays ► Save To File…]` menu command.

 Crosshair locations are stored in relative coordinates.
 This allows for using the same crosshair set with different camera resolutions and makes them resilient to changing camera [binning or decimation](./cam_settings_hard.md#resolution-reduction).

+If the camera has [exposure presets](./exp_presets.md) set up, they are also saved into the crosshairs JSON file.

 ## See also